ioccc-src/winner/all/README.md

 ANSI C compilers.

 Last, read the judges' comments/spoilers on the program.
-Hints for `foo.c' are given in `foo.hint'.
+Hints for `foo.c` are given in `README.md`.
 Often they will contain suggested arguments or recommended data to use.

 If you do gain some understanding of how a program works, go back to